typedorm/typedorm/docs/upgrading-to-use-the-aws-sdk-v3.md

 To make use of this, you need to provide the appropriate wrapper instances of document client to the connection.

 From the release 1.15.0, TypeDORM has introduced a new helper package `@typedorm/document-client` - A very lightweight Document Client helper to make interactions with DynamoDB less painful across the AWS SDK v2 and AWS SDK v3.
-From version 1.15.0, this gets automatically installed when installing the `@typedorm/core`, so you do not need to change any anything here.
+From version 1.15.0, this gets automatically installed when installing the `@typedorm/core`, so you do not need to change anything here.

 ## Installing required AWS SDK libs